Facebook’s stock slide could portend big problems for Big Tech

 On Monday, Facebook shares took their worst fall in more than five years as the company's alleged role in the Cambridge Analytics data harvesting scandal triggered a global backlash.

 The shares dropped almost 7 per cent, wiping US$35-billlion off its valuation.
-On Tuesday, as more revelations about Facebook's evidently lax approach to data protection filled the headlines, the shares took another tumble – they were off about 5 per cent by midday trading.
+On Tuesday, as more revelations about Facebook's evidently lax approach to data protection filled the headlines, the shares took another tumble – they were down about 2.5 per cent in Tuesday trading.
 Facebook founder Mark Zuckerberg has had better days; traders are joking that his chances of running for president in 2020 have dropped to zero.

 The Great Tech Rollover may be under way and could prove infectious.
 Facebook investors are obviously worried that regulators will clamp down on the company.
 Already, investigations into the alleged misuse of Facebook user data has triggered a flurry of investigations.
 Among the curious, and possibly furious, are Britain's data protection authority, the Massachusetts attorney-general and the U.S Federal Trade Commission.